 You choose your response and take ownership of the way you think, feel, and act.
 Being responsible also means you admit mistakes and try to rectify it.
 You are looking for a solution rather than focusing only on the problem.

 Being assertive means you avoid judgement, assumptions, and opinions about others as much as possible.
 If you assume too much; it makes you tied up in a blame game.
 Assertive behavior helps you to analyze situations with logic and reason.
 You always keep the line of communication open with the other person.

 Your motive is not to change the other person; rather manipulate the situation in such a manner so that the desired behavior is achieved.
 You should use a language that states what you want from the other person.
 Make yourself clear enough for the other person to understand your priorities.
-Assertive behavior is less of control and more cooperation.
+Assertive behavior is less about control and more about cooperation.

 3. State opinions and not facts

 When you wish to raise an issue or share your point of view, make sure to state opinions and not facts.
 It means that you should not present your views ruthlessly; as it sounds that the other person’s view seems irrelevant to you.
 In doing so, you allow and encourage the other person to share their ideas fearlessly.